AIP & its Member Societies

 AMERICAN ASSOCIATION OF PHYSICS TEACHERS (AAPT)

-BENEFITS: Announcer (quarterly), member discounts on AAPT products, access to members only portion of AAPT homepage, student registration at AAPT meetings ($25), access to local AAPT sections.
-Also, choice of one free online journal: The American Journal of Physics Online (AJP Online) or The Physics Teacher Online (TPTO).
+BENEFITS: Member discounts on AAPT products, access to members-only portion of AAPT homepage, discount student registration at AAPT meetings, access to local AAPT sections.
+Also, free online journal access: The American Journal of Physics and The Physics Teacher.
+AAPT Rates and Benefits.

 AMERICAN ASTRONOMICAL SOCIETY (AAS)